Knowledge base

 Check that the Mail Service is configured optimally.

-- Refer to the solutions given in this other guide regarding email in general
+- Refer to the solutions provided in this other guide regarding email in general

-- … and if your application no longer works at the sending level (disconnected or absent SMTP server, for example) or after a change of email password, refer to this other guide.
+- … and if your application no longer works at the sending level (disconnected or missing SMTP server, for example) or after changing your email password, refer to this other guide.

 Link to this FAQ: